alexandor91/se3-equi-graph-registration/README.md

 tensorboard logs are exported under "./runs" directory relative to the run script.

 ## Evaluation
+Change the "checkpoint_path" variable in "eval_egnn_metrics.py" to the real relative directory of your saved model checkpoint,

 Put your best trained checkpoint under "./src/checkpoints/"  directory,

 For online test mode, In same "src folder"  in "eval_egnn_metrics.py", set the "mode" variable in the main function to "test" mode (default is "test"), then run it to load the test split data for evaluation.